-The main source of project funding for NYS land banks, including the Corporation, remains grant monies through the CRI.
-It is unclear if future dedicated funding will extend beyond 2021.
-The Corporation is very fortunate to have received an administrative in-kind grant from Broome County to cover its administrative expenses for 2021.
+The main source of project funding for NYS land banks, including the Corporation, remains grant monies through the CRI and other granting agencies.
+The Corporation has \$39,601 and \$911,859 of CRI and ARPA funds, respectively, that have been received but have not yet been spent as of December 31, 2022.
+The Corporation is very fortunate to have received an administrative in-kind grant from the County to cover its administrative expenses for 2022.
 The grant allowed the Corporation to utilize more of its CRI grant funds for its projects.
-The Corporation will continue to look for funding opportunities to further its mission to foster community and economic development by acquiring, holding, managing, developing and marketing distressed, vacant, abandoned and under-utilized properties.
+The Corporation will continue to look for funding opportunities to further its mission to foster community and economic development by acquiring, holding, managing, developing and marketing distressed, vacant, abandoned and underutilized properties.
 Each year, the Corporation will evaluate opportunities for investment of its resources in furthering this mission.